osism/documentation/source/development/ansible-style-guide.rst

 Task naming
 ===========

+* Tasks must always have names.
+The only exception allowed is for forked playbooks.
 * A name never starts with a small letter
 * Names are written in present tense
 * No punctuation is used in names